Our Changing Exhibit Hall

 At the time of the Revolutionary War, the Ohio River was the main pathway open from the original thirteen colonies to the western frontier.
 A major stop after Fort Duquesne (now Pittsburgh) was Limestone, a small port on the south bank of the river where settlers could unload their flatboats and escape the Indian threat to the north by proceeding inland.

 Led by men like Simon Kenton and Daniel Boone, many pioneers continued west, but others stayed in Limestone—which they officially renamed Maysville in 1833.
 But whether they stayed in the area or passed through, each contributed to our history.
-It is this rich legacy that we share through our fine collection of dioramas, artifacts and art.
+It is this rich legacy that we share through our fine collection of dioramas, artifacts, documents and art.

 The Power of Ordinary Things